sebastiansandqvist/testesterone/README.md

 })();
 ```

-The default maximum timeout on an asynchronous function before it is forced to fail is 2 seconds.
-This can be configured by setting `test.timeout` prior to running a test.
+If `done` is not called within 2 seconds of the test being run, the test will automatically fail.
+This timeout can be configured by setting `test.timeout` to any number of milliseconds prior to running a test.
+The timeout can even be modified on a test-by-test basis.

 For example: